romainsacchi/carculator_truck/docs/introduction.rst

 For example, the aerodynamic drag coefficient of 32t trucks in 2020, across powertrains, is given the most likely value (i.e., the mode) of 0.38, but with a triangular probability distribution with a minimum and maximum of 0.3 and 0.4, respectively.

-Creating car models in static mode will use the most likely value of the given parameters to dimension the vehicles, etc., such as:
+Creating truck models in static mode will use the most likely value of the given parameters to dimension the vehicles, etc., such as:

 .. code-block:: python